luongphambao/nyc-taxi-feature-store/README.md

 + Airflow is a service to manage and schedule data pipeline
 + In this repo, airflow is run data pipeline (download data, transform data, insert data, check expectations,...)
- Accesss at http://localhost:8080/ to for Airflow UI to run dag
+ Accesss at http://localhost:8080/ to for Airflow UI to run dag (login with username and password is `airflow`)
  ![](imgs/airflow3.png)
  You have to create connection `postgre_default` before running dag ```data2.py```
  ![](imgs/airflow1.png)